2pai/wit-iot/readme-en.md

 };
 ```

 Function `execute` will check The Intent from payload.
-If The Intent was `set_device` then a message will be published through MQTT with The Device name (from Entity) as a topic which includes Traits (On/OFF) as a payload.
-If The Intent was `get_device` then a message will be published through MQTT with `pompa-stats` as a topic and include `1` as payload to trigger the sensor on IoT Device.
+If The Intent is `set_device` then a message will be published through MQTT with the device name (from Entity) as a topic which includes Traits (On/OFF) as a payload.
+If The Intent is `get_device` then a message will be published through MQTT with `pompa-stats` as a topic and include `1` as payload to trigger the sensor on IoT Device.

 This function will be exported and called from the entrypoint of API Gateway.
 ### Create REST API for API Gateway

 We will use REST as an API.
-But, Not only for backend services, we will use this to serve the Dashboard (Frontend) too.
+But, not only for backend services, we will use this to serve the Dashboard (Frontend) too.

 Create `app.ts` in `./src/backend/`
 ```typescript